GameCube: Controller

 Nintendo learned from its experiences—both positive and negative—with the Nintendo 64's three-handled controller design and chose a two-handled, "handlebar" design for the GameCube.
 The shape was popularized by Sony's PlayStation controller released in 1994 and its follow-up DualShock series in 1997 with vibration feedback and two analog sticks to improve the 3D experience.
 Nintendo and Microsoft designed similar features in the controllers for their sixth-generation consoles, but instead of having the analog sticks in parallel, they are staggered by swapping the positions of the directional pad (d-pad) and left analog stick.
 The GameCube controller features a total of eight buttons, two analog sticks, a d-pad, and a rumble motor.
 The primary analog stick is on the left with the d-pad located below and closer to the center.
 On the right are four buttons: a large, green "A" button in the center, a smaller red "B" button to the left, an "X" button to the right, and a "Y" button at the top.
 Below and to the inside is a yellow "C" analog stick, which often serves a variety of in-game functions, such as controlling the camera angle.
 The Start/Pause button is located in the middle, and the rumble motor is encased within the center of the controller.

 On the top are two "pressure-sensitive" trigger buttons marked "L" and "R".
 Each essentially provides two functions: one analog and one digital.
 As the trigger is depressed, it emits an increasing analog signal.
 Once fully depressed, the trigger "clicks" with a digital signal that a game can use for a separate function.
 There is also a purple, digital button on the right side marked "Z".

 The A button has a uniquely prominent size and placement, having been the primary action button in past Nintendo controller designs.
 The rubberized analog stick, within the overall button orientation, addresses "Nintendo thumb" pain.

 In 2002, Nintendo introduced the WaveBird Wireless Controller, the first wireless gamepad developed by a first-party console manufacturer.
 The RF-based wireless controller is similar in design to the standard controller.
 It communicates with the GameCube with a wireless receiver dongle.
 Powered by two AA batteries, it lacks vibration.

 Compatibility

 The GameCube uses GameCube Game Discs, and the Game Boy Player accessory runs Game Pak cartridges for the Game Boy, Game Boy Color, and Game Boy Advance.
-The GameCube's successor, the Wii, supports backward compatibility with GameCube controllers, memory cards, and games but not the Game Boy Player or other hardware attachments.
+The original version of the GameCube's successor, the Wii, supports backward compatibility with GameCube controllers, memory cards, and games but not the Game Boy Player or other hardware attachments.
 However, later revisions of the Wii—including the "Family Edition" released in 2011 and the Wii Mini released in 2012—do not support any GameCube hardware or software.